Skip to content

 10 Fun Fine Motor Activities

-Who doesn't love the squishy, moldable magic of playdough?
+Who doesn't love the squishy, moldable magic of dough?
 Rolling, flattening, and sculpting the dough are all hand muscle strengtheners.
 You can introduce tools like cookie cutters, rolling pins, and plastic knives to make the experience even more enriching.
 Have fun asking them to create their favorite animals, shapes, or even letters and numbers.
 The possibilities are endless!
-(Try DIY aromatherapy playdough for an even more enriching sensory experience!)
+(Try DIY aromatherapy dough for a scented sensory experience!)

 child's hands in aromatherapy scented playdough